Linda Belles - Director

 David Toledo - Lead Garden Educator

 Davíd Toledo was born in Humboldt Park, raised in Waukegan, an alumni of Highland Park High School, and currently resides in Chicago.
 He has an A.A. from College of Lake County, a B.A. in Sustainable Community Development with minors in Sociology & Social Justice from Northland College in Ashland, WI, and in October 2019 he founded Contemporary Farmer, Inc driven by sustainability and social responsibility through the production of local food & education.
 He tried moving out of the midwest to San Francisco, but the prairies, Lake Michigan, and our seasons called him back.
 He loves to ride his lime green vintage Schwinn bike, eat vegan tacos, and get other people to engage in local food!

-Anais Placido - Grant Writer and Graphic Artist
+Anais Placido - Graphic Artist

 Anais is a transplanted poofy haired Southern California native adapting to the Midwest.
 She is an aspiring future landscape architect with a passion for environmental design and community activism.
 She became passionate about tackling food insecurity and promoting healthy eating after realizing that food insecurity is a serious issue in low income communities throughout the country.
 Outside of work, she likes to explore and visit different urban parks and eat at different restaurants along the way.
 The best way to get to know a city is to walk through it after all.
 She is currently learning how to play the ukulele, trying to be more crafty, and trying to teach Pochongis the yorkie poo new tricks.